On the 22th of April, 2012, I signed up for a WordPress.com account. The same day I wrote and published my first blog post.

 This was what made blogging so appealing.
 A lot of people read blogs armed with the vague hope of someday summoning up the courage to start their own little online space.

 It looked easy, and maybe it was easy, because all you had to do was be 1% better than the worst bloggers.
-Just want it a bit more than the vast majority of bloggers.
+Just want it a bit more, just do a bit more.
 Write a bit better, spend a bit more time editing your articles, search for a nice picture.
 That was it.

 I wrote about art, about the creative process.
 Then I wrote about life, love, motivation.
 I wrote about my depression, my anxiety attacks, and my heartbreaks.
 It didn’t seem to matter.